replane-dev/replane-javascript/README.md

 #### Options

 - `baseUrl` (string) – API origin (no trailing slash needed).
 - `apiKey` (string) – API key for authorization.
 Required. **Note:** Each API key is tied to a specific project and can only access configs from that project.
+To access configs from multiple projects, create multiple API keys and initialize separate client instances.
 - `fetchFn` (function) – custom fetch (e.g. `undici.fetch` or mocked fetch in tests).
 - `timeoutMs` (number) – abort the request after N ms. Default: 2000.
 - `retries` (number) – number of retry attempts on failures (5xx or network errors).
 Default: 2.